lindington/ChorthPar/01.PCA/README.md

 #### Making a PCA plot

 I made plots of the components 1 through 4, in two plots.
-An R script comes with angsd can do this for you.
+An R script that comes with angsd can do this for you.
 Because I wanted to adapt the colours to match the rest of the figures in the paper, I changed it a little.
 The script I used can be found [here](02.scripts/pca.R).